Route-to-market in emerging markets: Framework and key steps

 Another benefit of creating a pricing map is that it can help businesses to make a business case for a specific route-to-market model.
 For example, a business may be considering selling their products through a new distribution channel, and the pricing map can provide the data needed to evaluate whether this is a viable option.

-The Product Flow Analysis tool 2: The product flow is the study of product movement through the supply chain, from the manufacturer or brand owner to the distributors, wholesalers and ultimately to outlets and consumers.
+1.5 B) The Product flow analysis tool: The product flow is the study of product movement through the supply chain, from the manufacturer or brand owner to the distributors, wholesalers and ultimately to outlets and consumers.
 It also looks at the product returns and product rejections, or reverse flow.
 It is used to gain an understanding of where outlets and channels purchase specific products or product categories from, and whether they purchase from multiple sources.

 The product flow analysis looks at the routes taken by products through the supply chain, as well as the various steps involved in the movement of these products.
 This analysis can help businesses identify any bottlenecks or inefficiencies in the supply chain, which can be addressed to optimise the product flow and reduce costs.